bytecodealliance/wasmtime/docs/introduction.md

 [Wasmtime][github], a [Bytecode Alliance][BA] project, is used to run [Webassembly][Wasm] (Wasm) programs [without a web browser].

-[Wasm] is an assembly language for a [virutal stack machine][VSM] running inside an application.
-Typically, an application calls Wasmtime to load and run Wasm code.
+Typically, an application calls Wasmtime to load and run Wasm modules.
 Or, the Wasmtime command line utility can run standalone Wasm programs.

-High-level language must be compiled to Wasm prior to loading.
+[Webassembly][Wasm] (Wasm) is an assembly language for a [virutal stack machine][VSM] running inside an application.
+High-level languages must be compiled to Wasm prior to loading.
 Upon loading, Wasmtime compiles Wasm to native machine code.

 [WebAssembly System Interface][WASI] (WASI) provides a library of essential functions, such as reading files, somewhat similar libc.
-Wasmtime enables them to run inside another application.
+Wasmtime enables Wasm and Wasi to run inside an application.

 Wasmtime strives to be a highly configurable and embeddable runtime to run on any scale of application.
 Many features are still under development so if you